qeda/doc/src/pages/2-core/2-component.md

   ... # symbol dependent parameters
 ```

 `symbol` value is a base name of script which is responsible for schematic symbol generation.
-For example `symbol: IC` will run <a class="ext" href="https://github.com/qeda/qeda/blob/master/src/symbol/default/ic.coffee" target="_blank">symbol/default/ic.coffee</a><!--_--> script in order to generate integrated circuit schematic symbol.
-If style is not default then symbol generator script will be searched in `symbol/<style>/` directory (see <a class="ext" href="https://github.com/qeda/qeda/tree/master/src/symbol/gost" target="_blank">GOST style</a><!--_--> for example).
+For example `symbol: IC` will run [symbol/default/ic.coffee](https://github.com/qeda/qeda/blob/master/src/symbol/default/ic.coffee) script in order to generate integrated circuit schematic symbol.
+If style is not default then symbol generator script will be searched in `symbol/<style>/` directory (see [GOST](https://github.com/qeda/qeda/tree/master/src/symbol/gost) style for example).

 One may use his own generator written on CoffeeScript or JavaScript placed in local `symbol` directory.
 For `./symbol/my-generator.js` script one should point: